-- Do not give a shock to your computer. - Keep away from magnets. - Do not place your computer in a location subject to mechanical vibration or in unstable situation. - Do not move your computer while the power is on. - Do not turn off the power or restart the computer while reading or writing data. - □ Do not use your computer in a place subject to extreme change of temperature. - A If the hard disk is damaged, the data cannot be restored.
+- Do not give a shock to your computer. - Keep away from magnets. - □ Do not place your computer in a location subject to mechanical vibration or in unstable situation. - □ Do not move your computer while the power is on. - □ Do not turn off the power or restart the computer while reading or writing data. - Do not use your computer in a place subject to extreme change of temperature. - Do not move your computer while the system is in Standby mode. - If the hard disk is damaged, the data cannot be restored.